Dublin Airport: Expanding in the 1950s, 1960s and 1970s

 Throughout the 1950s Dublin Airport expanded with virtually uninterrupted traffic growth.
 Runway extensions and terminal enhancements were carried out to deal with the influx of traffic and passengers.
 New airlines began serving the airport also.
 These included British European Airways, Sabena, and BKS.

 In 1958, a new transatlantic service was started by Aer Lingus via Shannon Airport.
 By the mid-1950s, it was clear that the original terminal building was too small to cope with growing passenger numbers.
 A new North Terminal was opened in June 1959.
 Originally, the plan was that North Terminal would handle all US and European flights, but instead, it became the arrivals terminal for all Dublin Airport passengers, while the original passenger terminal was used for departures.

 During the 1960s, the number of scheduled carriers continued to grow.
 By the close of the 1960s, a sizeable number of Boeing 737s, BAC One-Elevens, Boeing 707s and Hawker Siddeley Tridents were using the airport regularly.
 In the late 1960s new departure gate piers were added close to the old terminal to cope with larger aircraft.
 These piers would subsequently be connected to Terminal 1.
 During 1969, the airport handled 1,737,151 passengers.

-In his 1969 book Irish Pubs of Character, Roy Bulson describes the restaurant in Dublin airport as "one of the best airport restaurants in Europe" which served a table d'hôte lunch from noon until 3pm, and hosted regular Saturday night dinner dances from October until April which had become very popular.
-The airport bar, The Shamrock Lounge, operated from 7am until 10:30pm and included a cocktail bar from which the patron could watch the arrival and departure of aircraft.
+In his 1969 book Irish Pubs of Character, Roy Bulson describes the restaurant in Dublin airport as "one of the best airport restaurants in Europe" which served a table d'hôte lunch from noon until 3 pm, and hosted regular Saturday night dinner dances from October until April which had become very popular by that point.
+The airport bar, The Shamrock Lounge, operated from 7 am until 10:30 pm and included a cocktail bar from which the patron could watch the arrival and departure of aircraft.
 A separate premises named the Fáilte Bar existed in the arrivals building.

 The advent of wide-body aircraft posed opportunities and challenges for aviation.
 In 1971, Aer Lingus took delivery of two new Boeing 747 aircraft; the first one arrived in March and, shortly afterwards, performed a flyover above O'Connell Street in Dublin on Saint Patrick's Day; a third Boeing 747 was delivered later that decade.
 To cope with this, a new £10 million passenger terminal capable of handling six million passengers per year, which became known as Terminal 1, was opened in June 1972.
 The growth which was anticipated at Dublin's airport (and provided for through heavy investment by the airport and Aer Lingus) during the 1970s did not materialise immediately.

 On 30 November 1975, one person was killed and eight others were injured when the airport was bombed by the Ulster Defence Association.